Operating Engineers Achieve Highest Provincial Collective Agreement Settlement

 OETIO Receives Funds for New Equipment

 Local 793 business manager Mike Gallagher was quoted in the following article that appeared recently in Daily Commercial News.
 With an aging workforce and infrastructure spending ramping up, the need to teach specialty skills such as crane and heavy equipment operation in Ontario has gone past talk and into crunch time.
-Mike Gallagher, Oakville, Ont. […]
+Mike Gallagher, Oakville, Ont. business manager of Local 793 of the International Union of Operating Engineers (IUOE), addressed the gravity of the situation recently as he welcomed funding for seven new pieces of heavy equipment worth close to $1.3 […]

 Local 793 business manager Mike Gallagher was quoted in the following article that appeared recently in Daily Commercial News.